 1. The grades indoors will not correspond to the grades outdoors

-Every time noobs climb outside for the first time, they are always surprised by the grading.
+Every time noobs try outdoor climbing for the first time, they are always surprised by the grading.
 However, there are a lot of reasons why the grades don’t match up.
 For one, indoor climbing is easier because the holds are often color-coded.
 They tell you where to step and place your hands, all the way up to the anchors.
 Your brain is used to that.
 It’ll take time for your brain to rewire to examine rocks and not colored plastic.
 Therefore, don’t get discouraged if you can’t climb super hard just yet.

 2. Let the chalk marks and grease marks be your guide

 Even though outdoor routes are not color-coded, chalk marks and black grease marks from shoes can give away where the good holds and resting spots are.
 You can try to plan your next few moves based on where you find these marks.
 On the other hand, a hold might be super chalked up simply because many people were fooled.
 A better way to climb is to simply look for holds that work well for you, marked or unmarked.

 3. When arriving at a crag for the first time, start with easier climbs

 Every crag’s grading will feel different.
 For instance, some climbers swear that Red Rocks is super underrated, while others say if you can climb a certain grade at Smith Rock, you could climb that grade anywhere.
 Even though grades vary between crags, they tend to be consistent within a single area.
 Hence the term, “Yosemite 5.9.”
 Thus, if you don’t want to ruin your day with flash pump, warm up on the really easy routes first to get a feel for the grading.